LukeGrahamLandry/franca/devlog.md

+## improving enums (May 4)

+- renamed rust @enum to @tagged cause it seems kinda dumb to overload the name enum.
+- did @enum(name1, name2) as a lib macro so don't have to write the sequential values cause that's annoying.
+- remove #enum (for generating init constructor). it was used in 1 place and didn't integrate well with treating types as values. still have mixed feelings, maybe i want it to be easy to add constructor without changing callsites but meh.
+- remove #struct. that was used in a few more places but still felt like low value add. if I want that, I should just implement it in the library, it doesn't need to live in the compiler. so need to implement hash macros that transform functions soon.
+- remove !enum, just define it as @tagged in the compiler.
+- remove !struct, like above. that was used more often but i like the prefix syntax more and started using as soon as i had the forwarding macro anyway. it means you don't have to look all the way to the end to see whats going on.
+  (maybe should rethink my & syntax then too...). only sad thing is now if you define one inline as a function return, you have to wrap in brackets because the lhs of an assignment could be a macro call so the parser complains. i think its not actaully ambigous but threading the context through seems a bit yucky. idk.

+(PLAN)
+eventually want to unify the different ways of doing @enum and maybe make the sytax be a block isntead of a pattern. so you could mix implicit values and specific ones and specifiying the type.
+Also switching to zig sytax where struct def looks like a block and then initilizing fields uses = instead of : would be pleasing I think. have named arguments use = as well so there's symmetry.
+(END PLAN)

+## Finished new bc_to_asm (May 2/3)

 - calling assert_eq wasn't leaving the v-stack empty at the end. lol Bc::Pop wasn't doing the right count, always 1.
 - thats enough to get through 5/29, but I can't turn on COUNT_ASSERT so I don't trust that its actually working. yeah assert_eq(1, 2) passes :( i was replacing any eval that gave structured::const with Noop, but might still have runtime side effects.